 - Amy V. Cooper’s Blog on Marketing & Business tips for Photographers

-Great points from Heather Elder on what to think about and work on during COVID19:
+Great points from Heather Elder on what to think about during a slow time:

 - Make a list of all your open jobs, with photos coming up on license, renewing licenses is income for you!